 Eastern Rd, Turramurra

 This great, fenced in playground is the perfect place to pack up a picnic and head for a play.
+It’s one of our favourite North Shore parks and playgrounds near a cafe.
 There is a bike track that runs around it that is perfect for kids learning to ride.
 Kids can enjoy the slide, climbing frames, swings and more.
-Even better, Kiplings Garage Bar is right across the road and you can grab a coffee there.
+Even better, Kiplings Garage Bar is right across the road and you can grab a coffee there, or there are several cafes near the station.

 19. Wahroonga Park